A02l01/INFEST/README.md

 A depending on the number of images provided:
 - Single JPEG image showing leaf positions in the image.
 - Multiple JPEG images in a directory.
-- A single MPEG video.
+- A single MPEG or GIF video.

 #### Examples